 One of the best parts of big city life is the food scene, and Miami’s restaurants are no exception!
 We’ve got pretty much anything you could ask for, and the most authentic Cuban cuisine you’ll find in the States.
 But locals agree that these two spots are the top must do’s near the Design District:

 Michael’s Genuine Food & Drink is a staple in the area, attracting locals and tourists alike in flocks!
 They opened here back in 2007 and have consistently brought in foodies thanks to their seasonal ingredients, laid-back atmosphere, and famous oysters!

 Wynwood Brewery is Miami’s very first craft production brewery, and their beers complement the flavor, style, and heat of the city!
 You can bring the family along to relax while the adults enjoy the beers, and also schedule a private tour if you’re interested.
 They have snacks and sometimes food trucks on the weekends!

 And remember all that fuss about parking garages?
 Here’s a little sneak peek of just one of the cool ones in town (a favorite of mine!)

-And that'll do it!
-Click here to get in touch if you have questions, would like more vendor recommendations, or are ready for us to start planning your Miami elopement ☺️
+And that’ll do it!
+Click here to get in touch if you have questions about how to elope in Miami, or if you’re ready for us to start planning ☺️

 HUGE thanks to Laura Memory Photography & Videography for putting together this gorgeous shoot in Miami’s Design District!!
 Cindy & Tim are so lovely together!
 Other vendors included Merlili Bridal & Boutique & Posh Petals Miami.